biolab/orange3/doc/data-mining-library/source/tutorial/regression.rst

    |    |    TAX<=534.500: 45.9
    |    |    TAX>534.500: 21.9

-Following is initialization of few other regressors and their prediction of the first five data instances in housing price dataset:
+Following is the initialization of a few other regressors and their prediction of the first five data instances in the housing price dataset:

 .. index::
    single: regression; linear